 However, this kind of thing messes with one’s goals, plans, and dreams.
 It also taps into the reserves or margins one tries so carefully to build into life.
 These past few months have demonstrated the value of margins.
 Especially when life throws you a curveball.

-I realized that my efforts to build in margins have helped tremendously to transit this season with a bit more ease than if had I been working along the edge of life.
+I realized that my efforts to build in margins have helped tremendously to transit this season with a bit more ease than had I been working along the edge of life.
 Margins define our use of time and space every day.
-They define our physical safety, our mental and emotional energies, even our relationships with each other and our Creator.
+They define our physical safety, our mental and emotional energies, and even our relationships with each other and our Creator.
 They reduce (but not necessarily eliminate) risk.
 Most of the time we don’t even miss them until they have been eroded.

 Margins And Air Traffic